K3nNgxD/K3nNgxD.github.io/content/publication/_index.md

 view: citation

 # Optional header image (relative to `static/media/` folder).
-banner:
+# banner:
-  caption: ''
+  #caption: ''
-  image: ''
+  #image: ''
+I have submitted a paper to Briefings in Bioinformatics in Ocotober and it is under review
 ---